jbauss/HarmonyBot/README.md

 HarmonyBot
 ==========

-A TwitterBot who is supposed to spread the love and make the internet a nicer place.
+A TwitterBot who is supposed to spread love and make the internet a nicer place.